 In Dudhwa spend five days exploring one of the few remaining examples of pristine Terai eco-system.
 On safari search for tiger, wild elephant, one-horned rhinoceros and leopards, with over 400 bird species to keep the binoculars busy.

 Sadly, Lucknow is often overlooked.
 Surprisingly it boasts some of the most impressive architectural structures in India as well as an incredible gastronomic history.
 Old marketplaces, such as Chowk and Aminabad is famed for the Awadhi food – first evolved under the patronage of the nawabs and aristocrats.

 The legacy of the imperial splendour has always fascinated people.
 Spending a day in the company of a well versed guide will enrich the experience in the city of Nawabs – the noblemen of high status during the time of the Mogul empire.
 We can arrange a tour of La Martiniere, once the most prestigious school in India.

 Take a heritage walking tour through the lanes of Chowk or a culinary evening tour allowing you to hop in and hop out of traditional roadside eateries.

-The Dudhwa Tiger Reserve is made up of three distinctive parks - Dudhwa National Park, Katarniaghat Wildlife Sanctuary and Kishanpur Wildlife Sanctuary.
-Each park can be reached in a day from the Tree of Life Jaagir Lodge.
+The Dudhwa Tiger Reserve is made up of three distinctive parks - Dudhwa National Park, Katarniaghat Wildlife Sanctuary, and Kishanpur Wildlife Sanctuary.
+Each park can be reached in a day from the Jaagir Lodge.